 In the first place, what you need to consider is the quality of the image.
 To be exact, the exposure of the image.
 A video is a collection of still pictures.
 The shutter takes a picture, then closes, then opens again… When recording at 30fps, the shutter can stay open for a maximum of 1/30 seconds, taking in more light by the sensor than the 1/60 seconds of 60fps.

 If you record in a condition with less light, the camera will have to increase the sensibility of the sensor to compensate for the light for higher FPS recording.
-Thus, the video quality decrease in turn and introduces image noise, artifacts that appear in the picture’s darker areas.
+Thus, the video quality decreases in turn and introduces image noise, artifacts that appear in the picture’s darker areas.

 To conclude, the lower the frame rate, the more time the camera to gather light, and the better video quality you get in recording in low light.